FedeDP/libmodule/docs/src/map.rst

 .. c:function:: map_clear(m)

   Clears a map object by deleting any object inside map, and eventually freeing it too if marked with autofree.
-Note that map dtor (if any) will be set to NULL too.

   :param s: pointer to map_t
   :type s: :c:type:`map_t *`